adventurerscodex/uat/uat_docs/dm_tools/dm_tools.md

 Location and Encounter name are editable and persist

-Clicking add adds the encounter and the encounter is visible in the left and right pane
+Clicking + adds the encounter and the encounter is visible in the left and right pane

 Clicking on the corresponding trash can deletes the encounter